-Charlotte Vanden Eynde is a Belgian dancer, choreographer, actress and video artist.
+Charlotte Vanden Eynde is a Belgian dancer and choreographer.

 Improvisation with bass player Nicolas Rombouts 24 July in Museum M

-After their improvisation for KultuurKaffee in February, you can see Nicolas Rombouts and Charlotte Vanden Eynde improvising together again the 24th of July at 8 pm in Bar.Bizon, the cultural pop-up bar at the roof terrace of Museum M, Leuven (BE).
+After their improvisation for KultuurKaffee in February, Nicolas Rombouts and Charlotte Vanden Eynde were improvising together again the 24th of July at 8 pm in Bar.Bizon, the cultural pop-up bar at the roof terrace of Museum M, Leuven (BE).

 Within the framework of the exhibition La chaleur de l'usure, Charlotte Vanden Eynde made the performance Corps Partagé for 15 students of the dance/art education ISAC (part of the Académie Royale des Beaux-Arts de Bruxelles).
 The performance took place at the opening of the exhibition on Thursday 6 November 2014 in De Markten in Brussels.